rfshelley/Documentation/ref-docs/location-ref.rst

 .. code-block:: groovy

-    log.debug "Modes for this location: ${location.modes}"
+    log.debug "Modes for this Location: ${location.modes}"

 ----